-In order to give the community time to respond and upgrade you are strongly urged to report all security issues privately.
+In order to give the community time to respond and upgrade, you are strongly urged to report all security issues privately.
 HackerOne is used to handle security issues, and can be reported directly at HackerOne.
+Once you submit it there, community has limited but enough time to solve the incident.